Extended Euclidean algorithm

 - quotient from integer division of b to a,

 By comparing this with starting equation we can express x and y:

-Start of recursion backtracking is the end of Euclidean algorithm, when a = 0 and GCD = b, so first x and y are 0 and 1 respectively.
+The start of recursion backtracking is the end of the Euclidean algorithm, when a = 0 and GCD = b, so first x and y are 0 and 1, respectively.
 Further coefficients are computed using the formulas above.